The expectation that aerodrome operators alone can effectively reduce the birdstrike issue is not realistic.

 1. International minimum best practice standards

-The course is intended for Airport Safety & Quality Assurance staff who currently have limited or no knowledge of the subject and who will either be employed on Bird management duties or who may have to supervise Bird control specialists in their current/future role.
+The course is intended for Airport Safety & Quality Assurance staff who currently have limited or no knowledge of the subject and who will either be employed on Bird management duties or who may have to supervise Bird control specialists in their current/future roles.

 A background in an aviation environment.